openregister/specification/content/data-model.md

 ## Auditability

-A Register provides a sidecar data structure derived from the **log** that allows
+A Register uses a sidecar data structure derived from the **log** that allows anyone to efficiently audit the integrity of the data held in it.
+This data structure is a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) as described by the Certificate Transparency [RFC6962](bib://rfc6962).